letmehateu/porto/apps/docs/pages/contracts/account.md

   ```solidity
   function computeDigest(Call[] calldata calls, uint256 nonce) public view virtual returns (bytes32 result)
   ```
-- **Description:** Computes the EIP-712 typed data hash for an `Execute` operation.
+- **Description:** Computes the EIP-712 typed data hash for an `Execute` operation with built-in cross-chain support.
-    - If the `nonce` starts with `MULTICHAIN_NONCE_PREFIX` (0xc1d0), the digest is computed without the chain ID (for multichain replay protection).
+    - If the `nonce` starts with `MULTICHAIN_NONCE_PREFIX` (0xc1d0), the digest is computed without the chain ID, enabling cross-chain signature replay.
-    - Otherwise, the standard EIP-712 digest including the chain ID is computed.
+    - Otherwise, the standard EIP-712 digest including the chain ID is computed for single-chain execution.
 - **Usage:**
     - `calls`: Array of `Call` structs to be executed.
     - `nonce`: The nonce for this execution.